Master of Arts in Adult Learning

-A blend of theory and application, the fully online degree program provides multiple options for individualized study and program design to respond to the unique needs and interests of learners.
+A blend of theory and application, the fully online degree program provides two concentrations.
+The Higher Education Leadership concentration which focuses on critical areas within the field and the General concentration which provides multiple options for individualized study and program design through chosen electives to respond to the unique needs and interests of learners.
+This concentration also allows students the option to incorporate an advanced certificate into their degree program and earn a second credential.
 As a student in the program, your critical awareness of yourself as a learner will be deepened within a collaborative and supportive community of diverse mentors and peers.
-Students can also incorporate an advanced certificate into their degree program and earn a second credential.

-This 36 credit hour program is taught through online instruction.
+This 30-credit hour program is taught through online instruction.
 Students customize their degree plan with a focus approved by program faculty to ensure relevance and alignment with a final project.

-- ADLC 6005 - Rethinking Experience and Learning in Adulthood (3 credits)
+- ADLC 6005 - Rethinking Experience and Learning in Adulthood, 3cr

-- ADLC 6010 - Learning and Development in Contemporary Adulthood (3 credits)
+- ADLC 6010 - Learning and Development in Contemporary Adulthood, 3cr

-- ADLC 6015 - Strategies for Effective Adult Learning (3 credits)
+- ADLC 6015 - Strategies for Effective Adult Learning, 3cr

-- ADLC 6020 - Approaches to Critical Inquiry and Research (3 credits)
+- ADLC 6020 - Approaches to Critical Inquiry and Research, 3cr

 Elective Courses and Final Project

-You choose six elective courses (18 credits) to reflect your interests and to reinforce the individual focus of your degree.
-You are encouraged to use your electives to build a concentration around your final project topic.
-Many students choose to incorporate one of the advanced certificates into their master’s degree as their focus area.
+Through the general concentration, students choose four elective courses (12 credits) to reflect their interests and to reinforce the individual focus of their degree.
+Students are encouraged to use the electives to build a concentration around the final project topic.

-The M.A. in Adult Learning also provides the opportunity for graduate-level assessment of knowledge (maximum of 6 credits) that can be incorporated into your degree program.
-It is important to note that the total number of transfer credit and graduate-level assessment combined cannot exceed 9 credits.
+The M.A. in Adult Learning also provides the opportunity for graduate-level assessment of knowledge that can be incorporated into your degree program.
+It is important to note that the total number of transfer credit and graduate-level assessment combined cannot exceed 12 credits.